-One of the best ways to find out about USC Upstate's programs on the Greenville Campus is to attend a Transfer Tuesday.
+One of the best ways to find out programs offered on the USC Upstate Greenville Campus is to attend a Transfer Tuesday.
 You'll be able to ask questions about admissions, financial aid and the programs offered in Greenville.
 Follow the links below to find out more about Transfer Tuesdays and the programs offered at the Greenville Campus.
+You also may visit the Administration and Student Support Service office (Suite B1).
 Currently, programs are offered in the following areas:

 All students must submit an online application for admission through Self Service Carolina and submit a non-refundable $40 application fee.
 Official transcripts from all post-secondary institutions attended must be sent directly to the USC Upstate Admissions Office in Spartanburg.

 The number of online courses is increasing.
-Distance education courses are also offered.
+Distance education courses also are offered.
 Using state-of-the-art technology, professors offer courses via two-way audio/video.
-Students hear and see classmates from the USC Upstate main campus in Spartanburg.
+Students hear and see classmates from the USC Upstate Spartanburg Campus.
 The professor alternates teaching locations, making it possible for students at both sites to have direct contact with the faculty member.

 If a student transfers from a two-year technical college in South Carolina, a maximum of seventy-six (76) credits are transferable.
 A maximum of ninety (90) credits may be transferred from a four-year college.
 The state of South Carolina provides a list of courses that may be transferred from South Carolina Technical Colleges.
 The list is on page 23 of the USC Upstate catalog.
 In considering courses that will transfer, the prospective student must take into consideration the major(s) he/she wants to pursue.
 General and specific school transfer information is available on the USC Upstate Admissions website.

-Prospective students are encouraged to make an appointment with a transfer admissions counselor at the USC Upstate Greenville Campus.
-The transfer admissions counselor will prepare a tentative evaluation of the credits earned and relate it to the student’s major field of interest.
+Prospective students are encouraged to make an appointment with a transfer advisor at the USC Upstate Greenville Campus and can be reached at (864) 552-4187.
+The transfer advisor will prepare a tentative evaluation of the credits earned and relate it to the student’s major field of interest.
 For a tentative transcript evaluation, students must provide a copy of unofficial transcripts.
-Official transcripts will be reviewed by your department upon acceptance.

-Course equivalency refers to the similarity of course content from another college to that of a course offered by USC Upstate Greenville.
+Course equivalency refers to the similarity of course content from another college to that of a course offered by USC Upstate Greenville Campus.

 General education requirements are 100- and 200-level introductory liberal arts courses that cover eight academic areas.
 These areas include communication, mathematics and logic, information technology, natural science, arts and humanities, foreign language and culture, history, and social and behavioral sciences.